CharlesJub/Notes/Public/A Mind for Numbers.md

 > Surprisingly, your brain can also work on a problem even while you are sleeping and are not aware of anything.
 But it does this **only if you concentrate on trying to solve the problem before falling asleep.**

 I think this is alluding to the relationship between focus mode and diffuse mode.

+## Preface
+> They most commonly use the strategy of _repeated reading_—simply reading through books or notes over and over.
+We and other researchers have found that **this passive and shallow strategy often produces minimal or no learning.**

+> We don’t engage in passive rereading because we are dumb or lazy.
+We do it because we fall prey to a cognitive illusion.

+Interesting that the ability to process what you read is not a sign that you have fully learned the information from the book.

+## Chapter 1: Open the Door
+Author hated math.
+She liked other things like language and she had confidence and interest when learning these topics and so she spent more time learning them.

+>the better I got, the more I enjoyed what I was doing.
+And the more I enjoyed what I was doing, the more time I spent on it.
+My success reinforced my desire to practice, and that built more success.

+> I reflected on the progress of my career and realized that I’d followed my inner passions without also being open to developing new ones.
+As a consequence, I’d inadvertently pigeonholed myself.

+I think this is an important thing to avoid.
+In my case, I like sports analytics, but I have effectively pigeonholed myself into only looking for work in that field with my projects.

+## Chapter 2: Easy Does It